GODS & ACRONS

 THORCRANOM FORTRESS

-Although it was an unjust decision in Naumathar's eyes, it became imperative given the circumstances they were facing.
-Thus, for a long time, the nineteen Acrons remained imprisoned until the gods encountered major problems in the world and found themselves in need of the Acrons' help.
-From this necessity, the Acrons came to live in a place that eventually became known as Ácrole.
-However, unfortunately, the damage had already been done, and the hatred of the Acrons had become a motivating force that drove them to discover a way to bring an end to all the gods.
+Although it was an unjust decision in the eyes of Naumathar himself, it was necessary given the circumstances they were facing.
+For a long time, the nineteen Acrons remained imprisoned, until the gods encountered serious problems in the world and found themselves in need of the Acrons' help.
+Out of this necessity, the Acrons were allowed to live in the place that would eventually be named Ácrole.
+But, unfortunately, the damage was already done, and the Acrons' hatred had become a driving force, motivating them to seek a way to destroy all the gods.

 THE CREATION

-During the creation of the Nineteen Gods of Anahkólion, something very abnormal and wrong occurred.
-Just as it happened when Naumathar was created, once again the Original Power, this time released by Naumathar for the creation of each of the nineteen gods, split into two parts: a larger one and a smaller one.
-The larger part of power mostly carried the essence of light.
-The smaller part, on the other hand, was composed of negative energy, a result of everything that the larger energy rejected.
-And with the division of power used for the creation of the nineteen new gods, something else was created.
-Unable to change what had happened, Naumathar ended up creating another nineteen powerful entities.
-However, these entities were very different from the perfection of the Gods of Anahkólion.
-They bore no resemblance in any aspect to the created gods.
-The reason behind this fact, which happened to Naumathar and Omnathar during the creation of the gods, resulting in the emergence of the Acrons, remained unexplained for many Eras and was only discovered in the Third Era of Ernt-nador by one of the mages of the Supreme Order of Yondar.
+At the moment of the creation of the Nineteen Gods of Anahkólion, something highly abnormal and wrong occurred.
+Just as had happened when Naumathar was created, once again the Original Power, this time released by Naumathar for the creation of each of the nineteen gods, was divided into two parts: one larger and the other smaller.
+The larger portion of power carried the essence of light, while the smaller portion consisted of negative energy, formed by everything the greater energy rejected.
+With the division of power used to create the nineteen new gods, something else was created.
+Unable to change what had happened, Naumathar inadvertently gave rise to nineteen other powerful entities.
+However, they were vastly different from the perfection of the Gods of Anahkólion.
+They bore no resemblance in any aspect to the gods.
+The reason behind this occurrence, how Naumathar and Omnathar’s creation of the gods led to the emergence of the Acrons, remained a mystery for many Eras.
+It was not until the Third Era of Ernt-nador that one of the wizards from the Supreme Order of Yondar finally uncovered the truth.

 THE CREATION OF THE ACRONS BY NAUMATHAR, THE WORLD CREATOR

-In the beginning, unsure of what to do exactly and with Thuror opposed to the idea of leaving those beings free, the Reflections were "stored" - if not imprisoned - in a place created by Naumathar to contain and contain their power.
-This place was located above the sea, far from Anahkólion, and was named Fortaleza Thorcranom.
-In reality, Naumathar didn't know exactly what to do with the reflections of the gods, but he believed it was unfair to keep them imprisoned, as they, like the gods, were beings derived from divine power and also his creations.
-But that's what happened, and the Reflections of the Gods remained imprisoned in Fortaleza Thorcranom.
-In a Council of the Gods that took place much later - the exact time or when it occurred cannot be determined - Naumathar, who descended to Anahkólion at that moment, proposed that the Reflections of the Gods could live somewhere in the vast and divine Monte Naumathar.
-After all, like the gods, they were as divine as they were.
-In the Council of the Gods, in the Sacred Hall, Thuror and most of the other gods were against the liberation of those creatures proposed by Naumathar himself.
-The justification of the gods and goddesses was that the reflections did not exist by Naumathar's will, but by an error in creation.
-Thus, they were considered imperfections of the main creation.
-For hours, many arguments were put on the table.
-However, the gods understood that they were in the presence of Naumathar, who had descended to Anahkólion in a form similar to that of the gods, to speak with each of them, and that deserved full consideration.
-After much debate and deliberation, they decided that the Nineteen Reflections should live with the gods inside Monte Naumathar, in Anahkólion.
-After all, it was a way to control the steps they would take.
-However, not in the Castle of Light, but in a place created by Naumathar in the Valley of Orunthar, which was named Ácrole.
-Although Naumathar understood that the Reflections, or Acrons as they were named by the gods, were imperfect compared to the gods, he knew that it was a divine life that was not to blame for being created.
-In reality, what Naumathar felt was pity, and for that reason, he did not take their lives.
-After all, they were part of his creation, albeit involuntary.
-But that story was just beginning.
-Thus, the Acrons began to coexist in Monte Naumathar, albeit away from the Castelo de Luz.
-For a time that cannot be determined precisely, things went smoothly between the gods and the Acrons, each group living in their respective place.
-But not everything thought by Naumathar, however, turned out as imagined or planned.
-Naumathar didn't count on one determining factor: Omnathar.
+In the beginning, unsure of what to do, and with Thuror opposing the idea of leaving those beings free, the reflections were "guarded", not to say imprisoned, in a place created by Naumathar to contain their power.
+This place was situated over the sea, far from Anahkólion, and was named Fortress Thorcranom.
+In truth, Naumathar did not know exactly how to deal with the reflections of the gods but felt it was unjust for them to remain imprisoned, as they were, like the gods, beings derived from divine power and were also his creations.
+Nevertheless, the Reflections of the Gods remained trapped in Fortress Thorcranom.
+In a Council of the Gods, which took place long afterward, exactly when is uncertain, Naumathar descended to Anahkólion and proposed that the Reflections of the Gods be allowed to live somewhere within the vast and divine Mount Naumathar.
+After all, they were as divine as the gods themselves.
+However, in the Sacred Hall of the Council, Thuror and most of the other gods opposed Naumathar’s proposal to release those creatures.
+The justification given by the gods and goddesses was that the reflections did not exist by Naumathar's will but as a result of a mistake in creation.
+Thus, they were considered imperfections of the primary creation.
+For hours, many arguments were presented.
+Nevertheless, the gods recognized that Naumathar had descended to Anahkólion in a form akin to theirs, to speak with each of them, and that deserved their utmost consideration.
+After much debate and deliberation, they decided that the Nineteen Reflections should live with the gods within Mount Naumathar, in Anahkólion.
+After all, it was a way to control their actions.
+However, they would not reside in the Castle of Light but in a place created by Naumathar in the Valley of Orunthar, which was named Ácrole.
+Although Naumathar understood that the Reflections, or Acrons, as they were named by the gods, were imperfect compared to the gods, he knew that they deserved a divine life, having no guilt for being created.
+In truth, what Naumathar felt was pity, and for that reason, he did not take their lives.
+After all, they were part of his creation, even if involuntarily.
+But that story was only beginning.
+Thus, the Acrons began to coexist in Mount Naumathar, albeit separated from the Castle of Light.
+For some time, how long is uncertain, things were peaceful between the gods and the Acrons, each group living in their respective domains.
+However, not everything Naumathar envisioned went as planned.
+He did not account for one crucial factor: Omnathar.